REX (New Horizons): Extended mission

-REX is also planned for use in the New Horizon's post Pluto extended mission, including the 486958 Arrokoth flyby.
-REX will be used to take thermal measurements of the Kuiper belt body during the planned flyby.
+REX is also being used in the New Horizon's post Pluto extended mission, including the 486958 Arrokoth flyby.
+REX is being used to take thermal measurements of the Kuiper belt body during the flyby.
 REX is also used to study the amount of electrons in outer space in the Kuiper belt region.
 The Kuiper belt is a ring of orbiting bodies between approximately 30 to 55 AU (Earth-Sun distances), home to Pluto and short-period comets it is estimated to consist of hundreds of thousand if not millions of small icy objects.
-The belt was discovered starting in 1992, and can be studied more closely by the New Horizons mission which is passing through it starting in the late 2010s.
+The belt was discovered in 1992, and can be studied more closely by the New Horizons mission which passed through it in the late 2010s.

-During the post Pluto cruise, REX is usually turned on monthly to measure the electron density of the solar wind between Earth and the spacecraft.
+During the post Pluto cruise, REX is normally turned on monthly to measure the electron density of the solar wind between Earth and the spacecraft.
 When New Horizons flew by Pluto in 2015, it was at about 32.9 AU from the Sun, and about 43.6 AU for the New Year's Day 2019 flyby of Arrokoth.

-The timing of the Arrokoth flyby was adjusted in part to aid the use of the REX experiment, in particular time it so more radar dishes on Earth could be used for this experiment.
+The timing of the Arrokoth flyby was adjusted in part to aid the use of the REX experiment, so that more radar dishes on Earth could be used.